UKPLab/sentence-transformers/examples/training_quora_duplicate_questions/README.md

 Given a large set of sentences (in this case questions), identify all pairs that are duplicates.
 See [application_duplicate_questions_mining.py](application_duplicate_questions_mining.py) for an example how to use sentence transformers to mine for duplicate questions / paraphrases.
 This approach can be scaled to hundred thousands of sentences given you have enough memory.

-### Information Retrieval
+### Semantic Search

-The model can also be used for Information Retrieval.
+The model can also be used for Information Retrieval / Semantic Search.
 Given a new question, search a large corpus of hundred thousands of questions for duplicate questions.
 Given you have enough memory, this approach works well to copora up in the Millions (depending on your real-time requirements).

-For an interactive example, see [application_Information_Retrieval.py](application_Information_Retrieval.py).
+For an interactive example, see [application_Semantic_Search.py](application_Semantic_Search.py).

 ## Training